-- Two storey extensions will be acceptable only if they do not breach the 45 degree rule.
-In addition, where the properties are attached and the neighbouring property has no extension adjacent to the boundary, any first floor element of an extension should be set in from the party boundary by a minimum of 1 metre.
-Where the properties are attached (semi-detached and terraced) and there is already a single storey extension at the neighbouring property adjoining the boundary, a two storey extension may be allowed provided the 3 metre guide is respected for any first floor windows affected. - Extensions to detached properties in large grounds may be considered on an individual basis taking into account the size and layout of the rear garden and location of adjoining properties.
-Extensions should ensure that the character and original scale of the property and surrounding area is not significantly altered. - Two storey extensions should normally have a pitched roof. - Windows should normally be restricted to rear elevations, to avoid overlooking of neighbouring gardens and dwellings. - Circumstances vary and there will be situations where the proposed extension does not breach the above guidelines but, in terms of its siting, scale and massing, would appear unduly obtrusive from a neighbouring property or adversely affect the use and enjoyment of its garden area.
+- Extensions to detached properties in large grounds may be considered on an individual basis taking into account the size and layout of the rear garden and location of adjoining properties.
+Extensions should ensure that the character and original scale of the property and surrounding area is not significantly altered. - Windows should normally be restricted to rear elevations, to avoid overlooking of neighbouring gardens and dwellings. - Circumstances vary and there will be situations where the proposed extension does not breach the above guidelines but, in terms of its siting, scale and massing, would appear unduly obtrusive from a neighbouring property or adversely affect the use and enjoyment of its garden area.
 Such extensions will not be acceptable.